Clay Belt

-The Clay Belt is a vast tract of fertile soil in Canada, stretching across Cochrane District in Ontario and Abitibi County in Quebec, covering 180000 km2 in total with 120000 km2 of that in Ontario.
+The Clay Belt is a vast tract of fertile soil in Canada, stretching across Cochrane District in Ontario and Abitibi-Témiscamingue region in Quebec, covering 180000 km2 in total with 120000 km2 in Ontario.
 It is generally subdivided into the Great Clay Belt to the north running eastward from Kapuskasing, past Lake Abitibi and on to Amos, and the V-shaped Lesser Clay Belt to its south, running from Englehart down to the Wabi River to the northern tip of Lake Timiskaming, and long the eastern side of Timiskaming and back up to Rouyn-Noranda.
-The Clay Belt is the result of the draining of the Glacial Lake Ojibway around 8,200 BP, whose lakebed sediment forms the modern landform.
+The Clay Belt is the result of the draining of the glacial Lake Ojibway around 8,200 BP, whose lakebed sediment forms the modern landform.
 The Clay Belt is surrounded by the Canadian Shield, forming an island of "southern flatlands" in the midst of the hilly and rocky surroundings.
-Similar "glaciolacustrine deposits" dot the northern areas of Ontario, Quebec, and Labrador.
+Similar glaciolacustrine deposits dot the northern areas of Ontario, Quebec, and Labrador.

 Discovery

 This satellite photo of Lake Timiskaming shows a clear difference in landforms, with the muskeg of the Canadian Shield to the southwest and flatter drained and cleared area of the Lesser Clay Belt to the north and east.
-The white coloring is due to snow lying on the flat land, while it is hidden under the fir-covered Shield to the south.
+The white coloring is snow lying on the flat land, while it is hidden under the fir-covered Shield to the south.

 The area was first mapped by Dr. Robert Bell and his assistant Arthur Barlow in 1887, as part of a wider series of surveys in northern Ontario.
 In 1899, Barlow wrote a report on the geology and natural resources of the area, which suggested that the rich belt of clay that lay north of Lake Temiskaming was ideal for agricultural settlement.
 The area has a rich clay soil, in contrast to the low fertility of the muskeg and exposed bedrock shield surrounding it.
 Moreover, the combination of its general fertility, flat topography, high water table and relative accessibility to an extensive network of roads for logging and mining make it suitable for some types of farming.
 The following year, the government announced plans to develop the area by tapping its natural resources.

 Soon after, Bernhard Eduard Fernow traveled the area at the behest of the federal Commission of Conservation, ostensibly to survey the area of the Canadian National Railway transcontinental main line (formerly the Grand Trunk) and the potential for fire.
-He makes extensive mention of the condition of the timber, and has a somewhat tempered view of their potential commercial value.
+He makes extensive mention of the condition of the timber and has a somewhat tempered view of their potential commercial value.
 He then moves on to a somewhat more positive report on the soil and its suitability for farming, saying its future is "bright".
 Wishing to avoid the "Trent watershed" problem, an earlier failed settlement attempt, he suggested setting up an experimental farm to test what "treatment is necessary on the various soils".
 Such a farm was set up in Kapuskasing on the west side of the river to explore and develop crops and systems for farming the area.